ChristianOrrala/Tech-Challenge-ATBL01/README.md

 ### Security Considerations and Trade-offs

-Being a self-contained environment for a test challenge, I decided to keep **passwords and credentials hardcoded** in variable files, which is not recommended for production environments where we would use Kubernetes Secrets, sealed secrets, or external secret management solutions.
+Being a self-contained environment for a test challenge, I decided to keep **passwords and credentials hardcoded** in variable files, which is not recommended for production environments where we would use Kubernetes Secrets or external secret management solutions.

 The scope of this project does not address **High Availability, network policies, or Role-Based Access Control (RBAC)**.
 I understand this lack of security measures is expected in a testing environment for practice purposes, but these would be primary considerations in more complete or production-ready deployments.